 His work is held in many permanent collections including the Metropolitan Museum of Art in New York, the Brooklyn Museum, the San Jose Museum of Art in California, the Museum of Contemporary Photography in Chicago, the Museum Folkwang in Essen, the Hong Kong Heritage Museum, and M+ in Hong Kong.

 He has won first prize in the World Press Photo Contest on two occasions (2005 and 2010) and received an honorable mention in 2011.
 Wolf has been shortlisted twice for the Prix Pictet photography prize (2010 and 2016).
-He lives and works in Hong Kong.
+He lived and worked in Hong Kong.